-This elaborate Chinese bronze fan artifact is truly extraordinary.
+This elaborate Chinese bronze fan-shaped artifact is truly extraordinary.
 It is referred to as a Temple Standard and is made of cast and hand worked bronze.
 The fan-shaped design is ornately chased with wonderful figures and symbols from one of the oldest cultures in the world.
 The center features a scroll with three Chinese characters we believe to be referencing a Temple.
 Above the banner is a pair of large four-clawed dragons amidst the clouds.
 The dragons are facing a flaming pearl, which represents wisdom, harmony and prosperity.
-All of this sits above a single upturned Chinese Koi fish in water.
+All of this sits above a single upturned Chinese Carp fish in water.

 The fan-shaped form is framed with a raised edge border filled with scrolling foliage.
 The lower edge is held in the mouth of a fierce dragon head, emerging from a faceted baluster-shaped shaft.
 The shaft at the base of the Dragon has some losses around the edge.
 See photos for more info.